muraljs/mural/README.md

 These technologies have caused a wonderful explosion of ideas, patterns, and ecosystem.
 So much so that it can be overwhelming to wrap one's head around it all—especially if you're building on top of a batteries included framework like Rails with it's own robust architecture.
 There are already various boilerplates and frameworks for getting started with React, and React-like, projects but they often leave out GraphQL or the backend story all-together.

 Mural provides an end-to-end solution for building React + GraphQL apps with minimal layers, languages, and boilerplate involved.

-### Mural?

-A mural is a prickly seed case common in carrying the seeds of a tree.
-Turns out Mural projects are full of trees!
-You have your React component tree, your Baobab state tree, even GraphQL schemas are tree-like.
-So it felt appropriate that we name this framework after something that can begin your beautiful forest of apps.
-Also it's three letters, there's only two hard things in computer science, and npm is pretty booked these days.

 ## Contributing